The Heart of Our Work

 We spend about $51,400 per corps member over three years, starting with the recruitment year.
 That breaks down to $16,400 to recruit and select each new teacher; $7,000 to train each new teacher; and $14,000 in professional development during each of their first two years in the classroom.
 We spend 10% of our annual budget on fundraising (on par with other nonprofits) and 10% on administrative expenses (lower than other nonprofits).
 These allocations have earned us 12 consecutive top ratings from Charity Navigator.

 Why do we fundraise when it seems that our existing funds are adequate?

 Like most nonprofits, we need to raise money continually in order to fulfill our mission and see fundraising as one way to invest communities in our work.
-Our program serves more than 11,000 active classroom teachers and 32,000 alumni, and involves hundreds of thousands of applicants each year.
+Our program serves 10,600 active classroom teachers and 37,000 alumni, and involves hundreds of thousands of applicants each year.
 Our net assets include money we don't yet have (like future grant commitments and anticipated donations), assets we cannot spend (like computers and office furniture), and an endowment that generates investment income to support operations.
 Consistent with standard accounting practices, we keep cash reserves on hand to cover, at a minimum, three months of expenses.

 Do we prefer charter over traditional public schools?

 No, we do not prefer any one mode of school governance.
 In fact, about twice as many corps members work in district schools as in charters.
 We do believe that school leaders need autonomy to exercise leadership, and we applaud efforts to support that leadership in charters and districts alike.